 trackingEKF object is a discrete-time

-extended Kalman filter used to track the positions and velocities of targets and
+extended Kalman filter used to track dynamical states, such as positions and velocities

 A Kalman filter is a recursive algorithm for estimating the evolving state of a

 process when measurements are made on the process.
 The extended Kalman filter can model

 the evolution of a state when the state follows a nonlinear motion model, when the

 measurements are nonlinear functions of the state, or when both conditions apply.
 The

 extended Kalman filter is based on the linearization of the nonlinear equations.
 This